Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Implementation

 Most \esmc implementations use an adjacency list to store the graph and manipulate it with each switching~\cite{DBLP:journals/jpdc/BhuiyanKCM17,DBLP:journals/netsci/StaudtSM16,SciPyProceedings_11,Lancichinetti2009,DBLP:journals/corr/abs-cs-0502085}\footnote{ \cite{DBLP:journals/jpdc/BhuiyanKCM17} use a \emph{reduced} adjacency matrix that only stores one directed edge. \cite{Lancichinetti2009} use a different MC with the same switchings. \cite{DBLP:journals/corr/abs-cs-0502085} interleave \esmc with connectivity checks after each edge switching.
 They use an adjacency list where high-degree nodes store their neighborhoods in individual hash tables. }.
 This design choice often leads to an easy integration with other algorithms.
 However, \esmc requires a graph representation that efficiently supports edge insertion, deletion, and existence queries.
 Unfortunately, an adjacency list cannot support updates and search both in constant time (cf. the hybrid data structure of \cite{DBLP:journals/corr/abs-cs-0502085}).

 In contrast, hash-sets support all required operations in expected constant time.
+To this end we first identify each possible edge with a unique integer.
+For instance, if nodes $u, v \in V$ are stored as 32-bit integers, then each possible edge $\{u, v\} \in E$ can be identified by the 64-bit integer where the first 32-bits are set equal to the smaller node $u < v$ and the remaining 32-bits are set equal to the larger node $v > u$ (recall that we disallow loops).
+To store a graph in a hash set we insert for each edge its unique identifier.
+Checking if an edge is contained in the graph is possible by checking if its identifier is contained in the hash-set.
+When performing a legal edge switch, we delete both identifiers of the source edges and then insert both identifiers of the target edges.

 From a practical point of view, we require a hash-set implementation that can handle a roughly balanced mix of insertions, deletions, and search queries.
 After preliminary experiments on various graphs, machines, and hash-set implementations\footnote{ We considered the following hash-sets: \url{https://gcc.gnu.org/}, \url{https://github.com/\{Tessil/robin-map, Tessil/hopscotch-map, sparsehash/sparsehash\}}.

 }, we find that in most cases \textsc{RobinMap} with a maximum load-factor of $1/2$ is the fastest sequential solution.
 Observe that for performance reasons, all our implementations use hash-tables where the number of buckets is a power-of-two; hence the actual load-factor can be lower.
 Our hash function uses the 64bit variant of the \texttt{crc32} instruction available on \texttt{x64} processes with SSE 4.2~\cite{intel-manual-19}.